mila-ai4h/ai4h_databank/README.md

 Go to the folder of the app and simply run the app from there:
 This setup is recommended for deploying on huggingface.

-To launch the SAI app:
+To launch the AIR app:
 ```sh
 cd src/buster
 gradio gradio_app.py buster_app
 ```

-This will launch the SAI app locally.
+This will launch the AIR app locally.
 Then go to the localhost link to see the deployed app.

 To launch the arena app:
 ```sh